HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Dynatrace/README.md

 4. Q: How can I switch to Dynatrace version 1.268 from higer version?

-   A: In the Dynatrace menu > Select user profile > Toggle off Latest Dynatrace.
+   A: In the Dynatrace menu > Select user profile > Turn off Latest Dynatrace.

 5. Q: Metrics are not ingested into Dynatrace ?